By Jack Margaros

 There is a hefty utility sink in the back of the room with a couple of five gallon buckets covered in dried paint.
 There are storage cabinets filled with a variety of art supplies.
-Tucked in the back corner of the room is a spacious paper trimmer that makes a subtle creaking sound.
+Tucked in the back corner of the room is a spacious paper trimmer that makes a subtle creaking sound every time its used.

 In the middle of the room, there are four clusters of large, rectangular tables that sit on top of the dark grey painted brick floor, which has permanent stains and paint chips that show years of artistic endeavors.
 There is even a mini snack bar featuring donuts and clementines.